Malivil/TTT-Randomat-20/README.md

 ## Description Support
 One of the additions made in this version of the Randomat 2.0 is the ability to print a description of an event on screen and/or in chat when the event starts.\
 All existing events have been updated to support this functionality and any external events that exist will still operate as they have done before.\
-If a developer of an external Randomat event would like to add support for this functionality, simply add a `Description` property to the event definition.\
+If a developer of an external Randomat event would like to add support for this functionality, simply add a `Description` property to the event definition.
-\
-Another thing that was added is the concept of an event "type".
-This is currently being used to make sure multiple events that override weapons (like Harpoon, Slam, Prop Hunt, etc.) don't run concurrently.
-To set your event to not conflict with those as well, set the `Type` property to `EVENT_TYPE_WEAPON_OVERRIDE`.

 # Special Thanks
 - [Dem](https://steamcommunity.com/profiles/76561198076733538) for the "TTT Randomat 2.0" mod which this is an update to